 Jane Emmer, Early Childhood Center (ECC) Director, has been an educator for over 25 years.
 Jane holds both Bachelors and Masters degrees in Education.
 Prior to accepting the position as Director of our ECC, Jane founded and directed South Salem Enrichment, where she still runs a private tutoring program and college counseling business.
 Jane sat on the Board of the URJ camps Eisner and Crane Lake.
 She currently lives in South Salem and New York City with her husband, Stu.
 She has been an active member of the Jewish community for 20 years.
 Jane has two sons, Andrew and Matthew, and a step-daughter, Miranda.

 The Board of Trustees of Congregation Shir Shalom of Westchester and Fairfield Counties is elected by the membership to oversee all aspects of the day-to-day operations of the synagogue in conformance to current by-laws.
 Board meetings are held throughout the year, on a monthly basis.
 The Board consists of 18 trustees, of which 5-7 serve as officers and members of the Executive Committee.
 Our current Officers and Trustees are listed below.

-Paul Amerling Trustee Gale Berman Trustee Josh Blum Vice President Lynn Broder Co-President Robyn Cohen Trustee Michael Gitlitz Trustee Vlad Gogish Trustee Terry Henry Trustee Larry Hoffman Trustee Steve Landzberg Trustee Robi Margolis Trustee Adam Rubinfeld Trustee Suzanne Sunday Vice President Karen Taylor Chief Financial Officer Matt Teich Trustee Alan Waldman Secretary Emily Wein Trustee Hal Wolkin Co-President
+Michael Bergman Trustee Gale Berman Trustee Josh Blum Vice President Lynn Broder President Robyn Cohen Trustee Michael Gitlitz Trustee Vlad Gogish Trustee Terry Henry Trustee Larry Hoffman Vice President Steve Landzberg Trustee Robi Margolis Trustee Adam Rubinfeld Vice President Suzanne Sunday Vice President Karen Taylor Chief Financial Officer David Pazer Trustee Matt Teich Trustee Alan Waldman Secretary Hal Wolkin Immediate Past President

 - About Us